RepOne Consulting

 Schedule Acceleration: The Big Squeeze

-Construction schedule acceleration is a strategy designed and intended to either mitigate, or stanch off float erosion (delay), or to recover lost time – so to better control or advance completion dates.
+Construction schedule acceleration is a strategy designed and intended to either mitigate and stanch off float erosion (delay,) or to recover lost time – so to better control or advance completion dates.
 There are a number of ways contractors seek to achieve these outcomes.
 Some are more scientific than others.

 Proper schedule acceleration methods rely on CPM schedules with coherent or valid critical paths.
 Reliable schedules can be modified without compromising integrity.
 Acceleration schedule logic can be no more efficient than the baselines they modify, thus it is exigent that the project has a coherent schedule.
 Given the low percentage of reliable schedules, valid acceleration schedules are somewhat of a rarity.
 This is so for a number of reasons: